xhochy/xhochy.github.com/_posts/2016-02-24-use-akka-streams-to-extract-wikipedia-articles.md

 The final stage of the whole stream is a `Sink` where we define where the results of the pipeline shall go / be stored.
 In this implementation, we store each article as a file in the local filesystem.
 To handle special characters in the article title that the filesystem might not be able to store, we use the base64 encoded article title as the filename.
-Furthermore to have a progress monitoring, we print the current number of saved articles on the commandline.
+Furthermore to have a progress monitoring, we print the current number of saved articles on the command line.
 As the sink is a special kind of reduction, we return in each call to our sink function the current number of articles.

 {% highlight scala %}